fde-capu/Philosophers/README.md

   measuring time precisely, avoiding excessive `write` syscalls (or none at all), reducing the use of `gettimeofday`,  and using independent clock tickers even if slower than real time.
-This former strategy was chosen to be final, since it will run very well independently of lagging CPUs_.
+This former strategy was chosen to be final, since it will run well independently of lagging CPUs_.
   My research shows that `gettimeofday()` is obsolescent.

-- As for covid-19 pandemic, as this project does not run well on Linux Virtual Machine, there have been notice of authorization that it can be tested on Guacamole.
+- As for covid-19 pandemic, there have been notice of authorization that it can be tested on Guacamole.

 ---